It’s no secret that the real estate agent commission cuts the biggest slice out of your take-home cash when you sell your home.

 After paying the broker out of the commission, your agent still has other overhead expenses to pay.
 There’s membership dues to real estate institutions like the NAR and MLS, and technology expenses like their website.

 Plus, there’s the money spent on selling your home specifically.
-Agents don’t get paid until your home sells, so the cost of marketing your home comes out of their own pocket.
-While selling your home, they pay for professional photographers, digital and direct mail marketing materials, and so much more.
+Agents don’t get paid until your home sells, and the cost of marketing your home is included in their fees.
+While selling your home, your agent organize and pay for professional photographers, digital, and direct mail marketing materials, and so much more.

 When you subtract all of an agent’s expenses from that 3% commission, the take home pay on your sale ends up between $1,000 to $3,000 total.